disclaimer

 How to Get Washington Bankruptcy Records

-Interested members of the public who have interests in obtaining bankruptcy records have three options.
-If access to the record is a pressing matter, and the requester can forego convenience, they may visit the court in person.
+Interested members of the public who have an interest in obtaining bankruptcy records have three options.
+If access to the record is a pressing matter, and the requester may forego convenience, they may visit the court in person.
 In this case, there is a small matter regarding which court to visit because Washington categorizes the Bankruptcy courts into districts.
 The state judiciary helps requesters identify the locations that fall under specific districts.
-For example, the Washington Western Bankruptcy Court filed bankruptcy filings from Seattle, while filings from East Washington counties fall under the Washington Eastern Bankruptcy Court.
+For example, the Washington Western Bankruptcy Court filed bankruptcy filings from Seattle, while filings from Eastern Washington counties fall under the Washington Eastern Bankruptcy Court.
 Once the requester has identified the bankruptcy court’s office handling a case, he or she may visit the court during business hours to access records on public terminals or request hard copies from the record custodian.

 Alternatively, the requester may choose to send mail requests if the need for the record is not urgent.
-However, this is by no means easier as the requester must prepare a written request for the records citing the FOIA law.
-The request must also describe the record sought with enough information to enable record search.
+However, this is by no means easier, as the requester must prepare a written request for the records, citing the FOIA law.
+The request must also describe the record sought with enough information to enable a record search.
 Otherwise, the custodian will return the request unanswered.
 Furthermore, the requester must have contacted the courts to estimate associated costs and attach a money order or check to that effect.
 A request that contains the information mentioned above is complete, and the requester may proceed to enclose the documents in a self-addressed stamped envelope.
 Then, he or she must mail the request to the applicable bankruptcy court.

-• Visit the website;
+• Visit the website.

-• Create an account by providing personal information and credit card details;
+• Create an account by providing personal information and credit card details.

-• Log in and select the find a case tab to open the PACER case locator;
+• Log in and select the Find a Case tab to open the PACER case locator.

 • Switch to the bankruptcy tab and use case information to find the records of interest.

 A unifying characteristic of all the ways mentioned above of obtaining bankruptcy records is that the requester must provide case information.
 Some of these include case number, party’s name, date of filing, and docket number.
 PACER also allows requesters to search by providing partial Social Security Numbers.
 However, a drawback of PACER is that online availability is limited to records scanned up to date.
-For older bankruptcy records, the requester has to contact the court which filed the case.
+For older bankruptcy records, the requester has to contact the court that filed the case.

 Furthermore, regarding the associated fees for accessing court records, PACER charges $0.10 per page for up to 30 pages of a single document.
 Other modes of requests cost $0.50 per page for photocopies and a $31.00 search fee.
 If the requester needs certified copies, a certification fee of $11.00 applies per document.